CH6832/online-resources-to-stay-updated/README.md

 Versioning Example

+* 1.2.0: Added commandline GUI.
+* 1.1.1: Fixed bugs and improved error handling.
+* 1.1.0: Added new features like tab completion and command aliases.
 * 1.0.0: Initial release with basic functionality.
-* 1.1.0: Added new features like tab completion and command aliases.
-* 1.1.1: Fixed bugs and improved error handling.

 To see the current version of the project, check the __version__ attribute in the script or refer to the version tags in the Git repository.